-38 certified Auditors
+40 certified Auditors

-7 locations in Czechia
+ĕĕ 12 attorneys 7 locations in Czechia

-Data as of 1st October 2023
+Data as of 1st October 2024

-IBDO If you have any points on which you would like to get further clarification, please do not hesitate to contact us.
+If you have any points on which you would like to get further clarification, please do not hesitate to contact us.
 BDO Group s. r. o., a Czech limited liability company (registration Number 08639060, registered in Prague, No. C. 322425) is member of BDO International Limited, a UK company limited by guarantee, and form part of the international BDO network of independent member firms.
-BDO is the brand name for the BDO network and for each of the BDO member firms.
+BDO is the brand name for the BDO network and for each of the BDO member firms. www.bdo.com